salemAmassi/BookFather/README.md

 #### Need help?

-Having problems starting Kotobgy the first time?
+Having problems starting BookFather the first time?
 Scroll down for FAQ or send us your questions using our links below.